oracle/pgql-lang/pages/pgql-1.1-spec.md

 The following are the changes since PGQL 1.0:

-## Breaking Syntax Changes
+## Breaking Syntax Changes in PGQL 1.1

- - MATCH ..
-WHERE .. instead of WHERE ..
+ - The graph pattern has MATCH ..
+WHERE .. instead of WHERE ...
  - No more inlined filter predicates
  - No more double-quoted string literals
  - Updated common path expression syntax (`AS` instead of `:=`)